MetamediaTechnology/longdo-map-vue/README.md

     }
 })
 ```
-and use in your Vue component template like this
 ```html
 <template>
     <longdo-map/>
 </template>
 ```

-#### Import locally in your component
+or register locally in your component
 ```js
 import {LongdoMap} from 'longdo-map-vue'